Lower pay rises likely due to Budget tax increases, Rachel Reeves admits

 “Even if it doesn’t show up in pay packets from day one, it will eventually feed through to lower wages.”

+Overall household incomes are forecast to grow on average 0.5% a year over the parliament, just above the record-breaking low of 0.3% from 2019-24.

+“The contrast between this bleak outlook and life under the 1997-2010 Labour governments – during which incomes rose by an average of 1.9% – is stark,” the foundation said.

-The OBR has predicted the Government’s spending measures are expected to provide a temporary boost to GDP, according to the OBR’s forecast.
+The OBR has predicted the Government’s spending measures will provide a temporary boost to GDP.

-But the watchdog predicted downgrades in subsequent years, and said the Budget measures will add to pressure on inflation and interest rates.
+But the watchdog forecast downgrades in subsequent years, and said the Budget measures will add to pressure on inflation and interest rates.

 Paul Johnson, director of the influential economics think tank the Institute for Fiscal Studies (IFS), warned Ms Reeves may have to come back for “another round of tax rises in a couple of years’ time – unless she gets lucky on growth”.